PriestOfIlunibi/tes3mp-menuManager/menuManager/readme.md

 5. (For scripters who wish to test) Add example.lua to server\scripts\custom\menuManager, and require it in customScripts.lua ( "custom.menuManager.example").
 Also add exampleManagedMenu.json to data/custom/managedmenus/ (you will probably have to create that last folder)
 ### Creating & Loading Custom Menus
 * Check the exampleManagedMenu.json and its accompanying (commented) .txt file for examples/information on how to format your menus.
 Refer to step 5 of the installation instructions above if you wish to test this menu file.
+* Note that base.lua also contains some information about the script's features and how it works, as well.
 ### Known issues
 * Functions that are defined inside a menu may not work correctly.
 Workaround: Limit your functions to either be extremely lightweight or to act as a middleman call to your lua script where you can more easily write code without being constricted by .json formatting.